 Employee benefits lawyer in Nebraska

 Emily joined our fellowship program as a rising 3L from Washington University in St. Louis law school.
 She drafted a free speech complaint, wrote summary judgment briefs in a race discrimination case, helped prepare for depositions and settlement conferences, and conducted a focus group in an ultimately successful sexual harassment case.
-She now works as an employee benefits (ERISA) lawyer in Nebraska at the law firm Kutak Rock.
+She now works as an employee benefits (ERISA) lawyer in Nebraska at USI Insurance Services.

 2016 Summer Associate Schuyler Kinneman

 Schuyler joined the firm as a student associate before we were a part of PBF.
 In 2016 he was a rising 3L at the University of Mississippi Law School.
 In six weeks working at the firm, he drafted summary judgment briefs in a disability discrimination case and discovered his passion for litigation.
-He now works as a family lawyer in Kentucky.
+He is now the First Assistant District Attorney in Delaware County, New York.

 Paralegal Sharon Smith